nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 > **NOTE**: In multi-cluster deployments, different backup cron jobs execute with different schedules unless they are configured to be part of the same backup group.

-Backup sets produced by different backup groups can't be used together to perform distributed database in-place restore.
+Backup sets produced by different backup groups can't be used together to perform _distributed database in-place restore_.
 To perform a database restore in multi-cluster deployment, proceed with one of the approaches described below.

 1. [Select the hot copy SMs in one of the clusters](#fine-grained-archive-selection) and provide a backup set available in that cluster or `:group-latest` as `restore.source`.